chinapedia/wikipedia.abstract.en/Page/Jainism.md

 Supplementary vows and _Sallekhana_

-_Doddahundi nishidhi inscription_, depicting the vow of _sallekhana_, 14th century, Karnataka|thumb Jainism also prescribes seven supplementary vows which include three _guņa vratas_ (merit vows) and four _śikşā vratas_.
+Jainism also prescribes seven supplementary vows which include three _guņa vratas_ (merit vows) and four _śikşā vratas_.

 The _Sallekhana_ (or _Santhara_) vow is a "religious death" ritual vow observed at the end of life, historically by Jain monks and nuns, but rare in the modern age.
 In this vow, there is voluntary and gradual reduction of food and liquid intake to end one's life by choice and with dispassion, In Jainism this is believed to reduce negative karma that affects a soul's future rebirths.